Dunmore East: History

-In 1640, Lord Power of Curraghmore, who owned a large amount of property in the area, built a castle on the cliff overlooking the strand about two hundred metres from St. Andrew's Church.
-The castle was falling into ruin by the middle of the next century and now just one tower remains.
-The old church of Killea (Cill Aodha — Aodh's Church, Aodh is Irish for Hugh) is thought to have been built in the twelfth century and one wall still stands, opposite the Roman Catholic church of The Holy Cross, at the top of Killea hill.
+King Henry II granted the knight Heverbricht permission to build a manor at Dunmore East between 1171 and 1189, this was confirmed by King John in 1203.
+By the early 14th century, much of the manor was owned by the de Boitler and Le Flemming families, the latter becoming embroiled with Robert de Stapleton, the sheriff of Waterford, over possession.
+It is described as the property of Lord Power of Curraghmore.
+In c.
+1640, Lord Power of Curraghmore, who owned a large amount of property in the area, built a castle on the cliff overlooking the strand about two hundred metres from St. Andrew's Church.
+The castle was falling into ruin by the 1750s and now just one tower remains.

+The old church of Killea (Cill Aodha meaning "Aodh's church") stands at the top of Killea Hill.
+This dates from 1203 when the church of St Eoth was granted to Herverbrict of Dunmore and one wall still stands.
+It is situated opposite the Roman Catholic church of the Holy Cross.

 In Smith's history of Waterford, the village was mentioned as being a fishing port about the year 1745.
 The fishermen's homes were situated in the Lower Village near the Strand Inn and boats were launched from the slip at Lawlor's Beach before the harbour was built.
 There is mention of a fleet of fifty fishing boats working from Dunmore East in 1776.